danielbrunoo/Politica-de-Privacidade-do-Aplicativo-ObraSmart/README.md

 If you have any questions or concerns regarding this Privacy Policy, please contact us at: **codeinnovationmail@gmail.com**.

 ---
-*Note: This policy complies with Google Play Console requirements and accurately reflects how the application collects, uses, and shares data.*
+*Note: This policy complies with Google Play Console requirements and accurately reflects how the application collects and processes data.*